Extracting Data from a RAID Disk When NAS Netgear ReadyNAS RN312 is Not Launching: Step-by-Step Guide

 By utilizing these data synchronization and replication mechanisms, users can significantly reduce the risk of data loss on Netgear ReadyNAS RN312 devices.

-Although NAS ReadyNAS RN312 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS RN312 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view